BLOGS

 Frequently Asked Questions

-Which BIS/IS standards govern ammonia storage in India?
+Which authority issues PESO licences for ammonia storage in India?

-What is the PESO licence required for storing ammonia in India?
+What PPE is legally required for workers handling ammonia in India?

-What documentation must be maintained at an ammonia storage facility?
+What documentation must be maintained for ammonia storage compliance?

 Share post via